-As soon as possible, make sure that our plan has been told about your emergency.
+• As soon as possible, make sure that our plan has been told about your emergency.
 We need to follow up on your emergency care.
 You or someone else should call to tell us about your emergency care, usually within 48 hours.
-Contact information can be found in Chapter 2, and on the back cover page of this document.
+Please call Member Services (phone numbers are printed on the back of your membership card and the back cover of this document).